BedeGaming/puppet-redis/README.md

 ## Module Uses

 * Installation and management of Redis instances
+* Manage multiple Redis instances on a single server
 * Creation of Redis Master/Slave setups
 * Installation and management of Sentinel instances (manages Redis master/slave failvoer)